 Christmas Eve Hot Smoked Salmon Pie

-Fresh, shelled, imported peas involve no work and make an excellent accompaniment, as does stem broccoli with a generous sprinkling of Parmesan cheese.
+Fresh, shelled, imported peas involve no work and make an excellent accompaniment, as does stem broccoli with a generous sprinkling of Parmesan.

 This recipe is from Delia's Happy Christmas.
 Serves 4